openjdk/amber-docs/site/guides/lvti-style-guide.md

 ### G2.
 Minimize the scope of local variables.

 Limiting the scope of local variables is good practice in general.
-This practice is described in *Effective Java (3rd edition)*, Item 57.
+This practice is described in *Effective Java (3rd Edition)*, Item 57.
 It applies with extra force if `var` is in use.

 In the following example, the `add` method clearly adds the special